Million Dollar Highway and Hiking in Ouray

 Plan Your Hike

-Before setting out on a hike in Ouray, it's important to plan your route and prepare for the day and the conditions you may encounter.
+Before setting out on the hikes in Ouray, it's important to plan your route and prepare for the day and the conditions you may encounter.
 Including:

 By preparing for hiking in Colorado, you can enjoy a safe and enjoyable hiking experience while taking in the stunning scenery of Ouray's mountains and valleys.